 It’s given us a headache just writing that list – goodness knows what sort of pains are caused by actually trying to cobble together a meaningful marketing solution from all that.

-What’s required is a single platform that does it all (and more).
-The reason is simple – time is precious for SaaS entrepreneurs, and all that time being wasted jumping from one platform to the next trying to manage your marketing, is all time that could be better focussed improving your product and winning more subscribers.
+SaaS companies and marketing campaigns require a single platform that handles all their needs (and more).
+The reason is simple – time is precious for SaaS entrepreneurs, and any time wasted switching between platforms for email marketing and Google analytics to manage marketing, could be better focused on improving the product and winning more subscribers.